Australia

 Non-resident companies are subject to Australian CGT only where the assets are taxable Australian property (i.e. Australian real property, or the business assets of Australian branches of a non-resident).
 Australian CGT also applies to indirect Australian real property interests, being non-portfolio interests in interposed entities (including foreign interposed entities), where the value of such an interest is wholly or principally attributable to Australian real property.
 'Real property' for these purposes currently covers Australian assets with a physical connection with Australia, such as mining rights and other interests related to Australian real property, but is proposed to be broadened with effect from 1 July 2025 to include assets “with a close economic connection to Australian land”.
 A 'non-portfolio interest' is an interest held alone or with associates of 10% or more in the interposed entity.

-Proceeds from the sale of certain taxable Australian property by a non-resident are subject to a non-final WHT of 12.5% of the proceeds (proposed to increase from 1 January 2025 to 15%).
+Proceeds from the sale of certain taxable Australian property by a non-resident are subject to a non-final WHT for contracts entered into from 1 January 2025 of 15% (previously 12.5%) of the proceeds.

 Dividend income